worm-ii/arith/README.md

 # arith
 Arbitrary precision floaing point library in Delphi.
-UI, docs and comments are in Russian
+UI, docs and comments are in Russian.
+32-bit only (Delphi 2 32-bit and higher)